scrollwm/scrollfx/README.md

 Thanks to @mecattaf, [scroll stable is also available on the Fedora Copr](https://copr.fedorainfracloud.org/coprs/mecattaf/duoRPM/).

+### Void Linux

+Thanks to @brihadeesh for setting up a Void linux template for the stable version of scroll on his repo, [here](https://git.sr.ht/~peregrinator/scroll-void-template).

 ### Post-Installation

 After installing either package, prepare a configuration file